 In the publishing industry, copy editors are not permitted to edit for content, only for superficial issues.
 So if your book needs more than a simple read-through for grammar, syntax, and punctuation, you need more than a copy editor.

 Truth behind the ‘Bargain’ Sites

 In the current economy, publishing houses have cut back on staff, and many copy editors have lost their jobs.
 Some of them go online or advertise in writer publications.
 These people are totally qualified to do simple copy editing, but some represent themselves as full-scale, developmental editors, but lacking the specialized knowledge and training that in-depth editing and critiquing require.
 Some even offer to developmentally edit novels, but without having studied fiction critiquing or writing.
 Some, like the self-proclaimed editors, work for peanuts on the discount sites.
-Many of my clients, before finding me, were burned by a “bargain” edit, only to find—once they unveiled their book to the world—that it was riddled with embarrassing flaws, problems, and inconsistencies.
-Some of these their “editor” actually added to the manuscript.
+I’ve had clients who, before finding me, were burned by a “bargain” edit, only to find—after unveiling their book to the world—that it was riddled with embarrassing flaws, problems, and inconsistencies.
+Some of these their “editor” actually added to the manuscript!

 Don’t let unqualified people, pretending to be professional book editors or to have advanced skills they don’t possess, spoil your chances at being published and successful.
 I’m happy to honestly answer your questions, and tell you what I can do to help.